Luiz-Filipe26/CommandKeeper/README.md

 # CommandKeeper 📝

 [PT-BR] O **CommandKeeper** é uma ferramenta para gerenciar e executar comandos personalizados a partir da linha de comando.
-Escolha seu idioma:
+Aqui estão as instruções para configurar e usar o script `command_keeper.js`.

 [EN-US] The **CommandKeeper** is a tool for managing and executing custom commands from the command line.
 Here are the instructions to set up and use the `command_keeper.js` script.